Diatribe of a Mad Housewife: Plot

 After his reckless driving causes an accident, Homer is fired from his job at the Springfield Nuclear Power Plant.
 Homer attempts to become a car salesman but ends up purchasing a 1959 ambulance; he begins acting as a paramedic.
 Meanwhile, Marge is inspired to write a novel after a visit to a bookstore and begins to write about whaling times.
 The main characters in Marge's novel are inspired by herself, Homer (who is the villain), and Ned Flanders, while romance is the central theme; she had originally intended for the Homer-inspired character to be the romantic hero, but was dissuaded when Homer asked her to use the computer to take down a dinner order.
 She completes the book, titled The Harpooned Heart, and after it receives positive reviews, she decides to get it published.
 Helen Lovejoy soon begins to spread rumors that the novel is based on Marge's life.

 After Homer is teased by several people, who imply that Ned is Marge's secret love, Homer decides to read the book.
-However, after falling asleep on page one and lying to Marge that he had read the book and approved of it, he listens to the audiobook version.
+However, after falling asleep on page one and lying to Marge that he had read the book and approved of it, he listens to the audiobook version (read by the Olsen Twins).
 After arguing with Marge, Homer decides to confront Ned.
 Lisa tells Bart that she fears that Homer and Ned's altercation may end the same way as The Harpooned Heart, in which both the hero and villain died.
 When Ned flees, Homer chases him in his ambulance.
 Ned is sure Homer is going to kill him when he is cornered, but is stunned when Homer drops to his knees and begs Ned to show him how to be a good husband.
 Marge arrives in a panic but is relieved that Homer and Ned are speaking.
 Homer declares that the book was a wake-up call for him.
 Homer and Marge then decide to create a novel, titled "Who Really Killed JFK".

 Production

 In the episode, reclusive author Thomas Pynchon has a cameo "appearance", his face hidden by a paper bag with a question mark on it.
 This is intended to satirise the author's "own carefully crafted anonymity".
 His appearance on The Simpsons was "his only sanctioned authorial image in decades".
-He later appeared in the season 16 episode "All's Fair in Oven War".
+He later appeared in the sixteenth season episode "All's Fair in Oven War".

 Dr. Marvin Monroe appears in this episode.
 He had not been seen since early seasons.
 Harry Shearer, who plays him, did not like doing the voice as it hurt his throat.
 The character had been subtly suggested to be dead and mentions in this episode that he has just "been very sick".

 The Psychology of the Simpsons: D'oh! cites a section of dialogue from the episode to illustrate its point that "Homer and Marge don't seem to be very good at communicating before making important decisions".